er1/s228/README.md

 #### To include in Lab Report 1

-- An explination of how data is represented electrically
+- An explanation of how data is represented electrically
 - How logic gates relate to Boolean Algebra
 - The equations that you have derived for the half-adder
 - A gate diagram for those equations